frankB415/easun6048_display_sniffer/README.md

 ![connection for packet injection](./Schematic_EASUN6048_ESP32.png )

 # EMC issues with the Sniffer
 I observed some EMC issues, if the EASUN increses its power more than 10A.
-Than the serial transsiver of the ESP got in trouble.
+Than the serial transceiver of the ESP got in trouble.
 I solved that, if i added two blocking capacitors direct to the ESP pins!.

 ![esp32 emc blocking](./esp32_emc_blocking.jpg)